voxel51/fiftyone/docs/source/integrations/transformers.rst

 --------------------------

-Zero-shot object detection models from `transformers` can be loaded directly from the :ref:`FiftyOne Model Zoo <model_zoo>`.
+Zero-shot object detection models from `transformers` can be loaded directly from the :ref:`FiftyOne Model Zoo <model-zoo>`!

 To load a `transformers` zero-shot object detection model from the zoo, specify `"zero-shot-detection-transformer-torch"` as the first argument, and pass in the model's name or path as a keyword argument.
 You can optionally pass in a list of label classes as a keyword argument `classes`:

 .. code-block:: python
     :linenos:

     import fiftyone.zoo as foz

-    model_type = "zero-shot-detection-transformer-torch"

     model = foz.load_zoo_model(
-        model_type,
+        "zero-shot-detection-transformer-torch",
-        name_or_path="google/owlvit-base-patch32", ## HF model name or path classes=["cat", "dog", "bird", "fish", "turtle"], ## optional cache=False
+        name_or_path="google/owlvit-base-patch32",  # HF model name or path classes=["cat", "dog", "bird", "fish", "turtle"],  # optional )
-    )

 The
 :func:`convert_transformers_model() <fiftyone.utils.transformers.convert_transformers_model>`
-utility also allows you to convert a zero-shot `transformers` models to FiftyOne format.
-Because some zero-shot models are compatible with multiple tasks, it is recommended that you specify the task type when converting the model.
+utility also allows you to manually convert a zero-shot `transformers` model to FiftyOne format:

 .. code-block:: python
     :linenos: